znstrider/plottable/README.md

 autoset_fontcolors(self, fn: Callable = None, **kwargs) -> Table:
-    """Sets the fontcolor of each table cell based on the facecolor of its rectangle patch.
+    """Sets the fontcolor of each table cells text based on the facecolor of its rectangle patch.

     Args:
         fn (Callable, optional):